nramenta/flow/README.md

 reached, thereby producing a fatal runtime error, or the number of maximum nesting level is reached, if you're using xdebug.

+### Parameterized template inclusion

+As with template extension, you can pass an array as the overriding context for the included template:

+    {% include "footer.html" with ['year' => current_year] %}

+The array parameter will override any variables in the current context but only for the duration of the include.

 ## Path resolution

 Paths referenced in `extends`, `include`, and `import` tags can either be